 Indoor geranium care is easy if you can give your plant the following care:

-- Light – In order to produce sturdy plants indoors and flowering, it is important to place your geranium houseplants where they will receive at least 6-8 hours of direct sun.
+- Light – In order to produce sturdy plants indoors and flowering, it is important to place your geranium houseplants where they will receive at least six to eight hours of direct sun.
 If you don’t happen to have appropriately sunny windows, you can supplement with artificial grow lights for about 14 hours a day in order to keep the plants in good condition.

 - Fertilizer – For good growth and flowering, you should fertilize your indoor geraniums during the growing season.
 Time-release fertilizers can be used or an all-purpose liquid fertilizer at about half strength about once a month.